Why Is My Car Pulling to One Side?

 How much does it cost to fix?

-The solution is to book a wheel alignment, which doesn’t take very long - a couple of hours at most - and costs £45.90 on average.
+The solution is to book a wheel alignment, which doesn’t take very long - a couple of hours at most - and costs £87.23 on average for all four wheels, or £59.65 for just the front wheels.

 2. Unbalanced wheels